twoelevenjay/react-rocket-boilerplate/README.md

 ---

-### RefluxJS
+### Flux

-RefluxJS is a "simple library for unidirectional dataflow architecture inspired by ReactJS Flux."
+An application architecture for React utilizing a unidirectional data flow.

 "The pattern is composed of actions and data stores, where actions initiate new data to pass through data stores before coming back to the view components again.
 If a view component has an event that needs to make a change in the application's data stores, they need to do so by signalling to the stores through the actions available."

-The RefluxJS files are also all locationed within `/app/js`, structured in the following manner:
+The Flux files are also all locationed within `/app/js`, structured in the following manner:

 ```
 /actions